bsoelch/FlipRot/README.md

 The main idea behind this project is to define a programming language with a minimalistic instruction set that defines most instructions though compile time macros and subroutines

-The source code of the languare consists of actions separated by whitespaces, all code words that are not a keyword for the main language of the compiler instructions are interpreted as identifers that can be extended from labels or macros (identifers that are used before a definition can only be replaced by labels)
+The source code of the language consists of actions separated by whitespaces, all code words that are not a keyword for the main language or a compiler instructions are interpreted as identifiers that can be extended from labels or macros (identifiers that are used before a definition can only be replaced by labels)

 ## Core Language
-The main language constists of 7 actions.
+The main language consists of 7 actions.
 ### LOAD_INT
 loads an (64-bit) integer-constant into the main register.
-All integers in the source code are implicitly converted to LOAD_INT instructions, integers cstarting with 0x are interpredted as hexadecimal
+All integers in the source code are implicitly converted to LOAD_INT instructions, integers starting with 0x are interpreted as hexadecimal

 ### SWAP
 swaps the main and secondary register

 ### LOAD
-replaces the value in the main register with the value in memeory at the corresponding adress
+replaces the value in the main register with the value in memory at the corresponding address

 ### STORE
-places the value in the main register at the memory adress in the secondary register
+places the value in the main register at the memory address in the secondary register

 ### JUMPIF
 if the lowest bit of the value in the main register is one the program